segmentio/chamber/README.md

 ## Releasing

 To cut a new release, just push a tag named `v<semver>` where `<semver>` is a valid semver version.
-This tag will be used by Circle to automatically publish a github release.
+This tag will be used by Github Actions to automatically publish a github release.